andreinocenti/laravel-file-s3-like/README.md

 <tr>
     <td>repository(string $repository)</td>
     <td>
         The repository is the s3 like service that this package support, that you want to use.
 Eg.: spaces.
-Check the [Support list](Support)
+Check the <a href="#support">Support list</a>
     </td>
 </tr>
 <tr>